About the DIPG/DMG Registry

 • the opportunity to enroll and contribute information to an international database accessible to collaborating researchers around the world

-• access to consultations from international experts
+• access to record reviews from international experts

 • a comprehensive source of information, including the biology of the diseases, symptoms and diagnosis, current treatment approaches, clinical trials and updates on relevant research projects